jwarz/data-scientists-tools/introduction_to_r/readme.md

     ## Attack of the Clones    310.700  338.7
     ## Revenge of the Sith     380.300  468.5

+Wonderful!
+Continue with the next exercise and see how you can combine the results of the `rbind()` function with the `colSums()` function!

 ## The total box office revenue for the entire saga

 Just like